bsgbryan/dispatcher/README.md

 dispatcher provides a simple way to process websocket messages that define an action.

-dispatcher is used by [instrumentor](https://github.com/bsgbryan/instrumentor), allowing you to wrap dispatched modules in additional behavior.
+dispatcher uses [instrumentor](https://github.com/bsgbryan/instrumentor), allowing you to wrap dispatched modules in additional behavior.

 dispatcher handles requiring modules for you - dispatcher uses the `action` property of your